Kosovo Train for Life: History

 —it had originally been intended to arrive on 25 September.

 The trip had been organised by "Train of Events", a team of UK ex-British Rail personnel, including Neil Howard and John Morris.
 Drivers were provided by 79 Railway Squadron.

 Loading took place at the Midland Railway – Butterley near Derby, with a "wave-off" organised at Kensington Olympia railway station.
 The route continued via the Channel Tunnel, Lille in France, Namur and Liège in Belgium.
 At Aachen in Germany additional rolling stock was attached with the train proceeding via Hamburg and Berlin-Lichtenberg station, to Dresden Hauptbahnhof.
 From Děčín the locomotives pulled the train under their own power.

 The locomotives were subsequently deployed for rail transportation in Kosovo moving trains within Kosovo and to and from Skopje in Macedonia.
 The German couchette car 51 80 59-40 046-6 that had joined the train in Aachen also stayed in Kosovo.
 The three Class 20 locomotives were scheduled to stay for three months.
 After six months in Kosovo the three locomotives left Kosovo and returned to the United Kingdom by sea.
 The German couchette remains, without bogies, in Miradi yard.

-In May 2000 Lima (models) released a limited run of 750 model OO gauge locomotives of 20901 in DRS livery with Kosovo Train for Life etched headboard plates.
+In May 2000, model train manufacturer Lima released a limited run of 750 model OO gauge locomotives of 20901 in DRS livery with Kosovo Train for Life etched headboard plates.